 Adler Planetarium

-If art museums aren’t your thing, you have the option to visit the Adler Planetarium, which is included in the Chicago CityPASS, instead.
-Located near the Aquarium and Field Museum, the Adler Planetarium offers 60,000 square feet of exhibitions and two domed theaters.
+At this point, you still have one more attraction that you can visit with your Chicago CityPASS and the Adler Planetarium and the Field Museum are located right near the Shedd Aquarium.
+The Adler Planetarium offers 60,000 square feet of exhibitions and two domed theaters.
 We visited the Adler in the summer, since Hannah is interested in all things astronomy and space-related.

 One of the more impressive exhibits has been largely donated by local hero Jim Lovell, the astronaut that Tom Hanks portrayed in the movie Apollo 13.
 You can see his personal notes and even the space suit he would have worn had he gotten the chance to walk on the moon.
 We spent about 30 minutes trying to figure out how to land the Apollo 13 on minimal systems (never quite did solve that puzzle.)